 - analyse provided data from field studies on 1.
 Population genomics, 2.
 Community species assemblages develop skills in experimental ecology by executing an ecophysiological experiment on stony corals;

-- join an excursion to Building with Nature sites in The Netherlands with a stakeholder meeting;
+- join an excursion to Building with Nature sites in The Netherlands, execute field measurements and participate in a stakeholder meeting;

 - create, together with 3-4 fellow students, a knowledge clip integrating two interdisciplinary aspects of a Building with Nature design;

 - design (individually) a research project and write a grant proposal in the style of KNAW Ecology Fund;